2014 Finnish League Cup

 The 2014 Finnish League Cup will be the 18th season of the Finnish League Cup, Finland's second-most prestigious cup football tournament.
 FC Lahti are the defending champions, having won their second league cup last year.

 The cup consists of two stages.
-First there will be a group stage that involves the 12 Veikkausliiga teams divided into four groups.
-The top two teams from each group will enter the one-legged elimination rounds – quarter-finals, semi-finals and the final.
+First, there will be a group stage that involves the 12 Veikkausliiga teams divided into four groups.
+The top two teams from each group will enter the one-legged elimination rounds – quarter-finals, semi-finals, and the final.

 Group stage

-Every team will play every other team of its group twice, both home and away.
+Every team will play every other team in its group twice, both home and away.
 The group stage matches will be played from January 2014.